Policies a few ground rules

 - Anyone using a library computer must check with the director before downloading materials and must comply with virus protection measures.

-- There is a charge of 25 cents per page of printing from a library or personal computer.
+- There is a charge of 10 cents per page of printing in black and white from a library or personal computer.

 Violation of any aspect of this policy may result in the loss of library privileges.

 To ensure that all patrons may have considerate use of the Lincolnville Community Library, appropriate behavior is expected.
 Violation of any of the following rules will result in a warning and/or expulsion from the property.
 Police will be contacted when necessary.
 The director has authority to carry out all powers of this policy.

 - No loud talking or boisterous behavior such as running and excessive seat changing.